December 11

 Yousef Tests Airline Bomb: Bojinka Plot Rehearsed

-A bomb planted by Ramzi Yousef detonated beneath a seat on Philippine Airlines Flight 434, killing a Japanese businessman but failing to bring down the aircraft.
-The attack was a test run for the Bojinka plot, a foiled scheme to simultaneously destroy eleven U.S.-bound airliners over the Pacific that prefigured the September 11 attacks.
+A bomb planted by Ramzi Yousef beneath a passenger seat on Philippine Airlines Flight 434 detonated over the Pacific, killing a Japanese businessman and injuring ten others, but failed to bring down the Boeing 747.
+The captain managed to land the crippled aircraft safely.
+The bombing was a test run for the Bojinka plot, Yousef's plan to simultaneously destroy eleven U.S.-bound airliners over the Pacific using similar liquid-based bombs.
+Philippine police discovered the plot when a chemical fire in Yousef's Manila apartment exposed his bomb-making materials.

 The world's first binding climate treaty opened for signatures, but with a fatal flaw: it asked nothing of China and …